-For almost twenty-five years, the Honorable Karen Khalil has served the people of Redford Township as one of their 17th District Court Judges.
-During her time on the bench, Judge Khalil has presided with distinction, and has been selected by the Michigan Supreme Court to serve as the court's Chief Judge for a total of 12 years.
+For over twenty-five years, the Honorable Karen Khalil has served the people of Redford Township as one of their 17th District Court Judges.
+During her time on the bench, Judge Khalil has presided with distinction, and has been selected by the Michigan Supreme Court to serve as the court's Chief Judge for 19 years.
 The Supreme Court has ordered that she continue serving as the Chief for the next two years as well.

 Raised in Redford from a young age, and a graduate of Redford Union High School, Judge Khalil is keenly aware of the real-life concerns of the Township's residents.
 As Redford's first female judge, she has earned a reputation for being firm, but fair, and highly committed to the Rule of Law.
 Her courtroom is widely recognized as a model of integrity and efficiency.